ranakroychowdhury/PrimeNet/README.md

 ## Datasets

 ### Activity
-Run `download_activity.sh` to download and place the data under the proper directory.
+Run `preprocess/download_activity.sh` to download and place the data under the proper directory.

-Run `preprocess_activity.py` to preprocess the data.
+Run `preprocess/preprocess_activity.py` to preprocess the data.

 ### MIMIC-III